nicholaschiasson/omnivyou/README.md

 - [x] Keyboard controls
 	- [x] Arrows to navigate next and previous
 	- [x] Escape to do the same as X button
-- [ ] Style the initial file picker page
-- [ ] Style the file picker button
+- [x] Use official wasm-bindgen, web-sys, and js-sys
-- [ ] Add an X button to quit viewing and return to initial file picker page
+- [x] Add an X button to quit viewing and return to initial file picker page
 - [ ] Add settings button in viewing mode to toggle settings panel
 	- [ ] File picker button
 	- [ ] Autoplay check box